liqd/adhocracy.buildout/README.md

 The script will use sudo to install the required dependencies, and install, set up, and start the required database services.

 Add the `-p` option to use PostgreSQL or the `-m` option to use MySQL instead of the default sqlite.
+Add `-b hhu` to install with the preconfiguration for HHU Düsseldorf.

 Developer Instructions
 ----------------------

-adhocracy itself gets installed in `./adhocracy`.
-To use your own [fork](http://confluence.atlassian.com/display/BITBUCKET/Forking+a+bitbucket+Repository) instead of the regular("upstream") adhocracy, edit `./adhocracy/.hg/.hgrc` to say the following:
+adhocracy itself gets installed in `adhocracy_buildout/src/adhocracy`.
+To use your own [fork](http://confluence.atlassian.com/display/BITBUCKET/Forking+a+bitbucket+Repository) instead of the regular("upstream") adhocracy, edit `adhocracy_buildout/src/adhocracy/.hg/.hgrc` to say the following:

     [ui]